ImperialCollegeLondon/ci-best-practice/index.md

 # Introduction

-Continuous Integration (CI) has become widely adopted software development practice and something we use in the Imperial Research Software Engineering group as a matter of course.
-I don't want to spend many column inches defining Continuous Integration or what you gain by doing it so I'll let the Software Sustainability Institute [do that for me][SSI].
-Suffice it to say that CI is a vital tool as soon as you want your software to run on more than one computer or expect more than one person to contribute to it.
+Continuous Integration (CI) has become widely adopted software development practice and something used in many Research Software Engineering groups as a matter of course.
+CI has an important role in keeping research sustainable and reproducible.
+It helps to define and enforce common standards for development whilst ensuring code is portable and runs correctly on different systems.
+For further details on the value of CI for research software the Software Sustainability Institute has a good [blog post][SSI].

 [SSI]: https://software.ac.uk/using-continuous-integration-build-and-test-your-software

 This document is aimed at developers or maintainers of research software who are interested in current best practice for CI.
 It should be of interest whether you are looking at setting up CI for the first time or reviewing an existing setup.
-This document aims to provide a (somewhat opinionated) overview of the different options for using CI with your code and how to address common challenges faced by research software.
+It aims to provide a (somewhat opinionated) overview of the different options for using CI with your code and how to address common challenges faced by research software.

 This is a living document that is intended to be updated to reflect best practice and the ever changing technology landscape around CI.
 This document is